Vigneshwaran-crypto/initialSetUp/README.md

-# initialSetUp
+## Initial SetUp

-Default Mobile Application Setup
+## All Default Configurations are Done Directly Use This Project As Default SetUp For Any Mobile Application:tada: